thraxil/simpleduration/README.md

 Parses human readable time durations simply and robustly.
 Gives you a regular Python `datetime.timedelta` as output.
-There are other libraries out there that do this, but they never seem over complicated and yet don't handle the basic formats that I need to deal with.
+There are other libraries out there that do this, but they always seem over complicated and yet don't handle the basic formats that I need to deal with.

 ## examples